USNS Big Horn: Construction and career

 In September 2024, she ran aground off Oman while attached to 's strike group.
 The incident strained American logistics within the fleet amid rising tensions due to Israeli–Hezbollah conflict as she was the only oiler in the region.
 She was quickly brought into a local port, and no casualties or oil spills were reported; images showing minor flooding were released.

+She was taken out of service on 31 March 2026 and the Navy announced it would transfer the USNS Big Horn to the US Maritime Administration.